maRce10/warbleR/README.md

 The main features of the package are:

  - The use of loops to apply tasks through acoustic signals referenced in a selection table
- - The production of images in the working directory with spectrograms to allow users organize data and verify acoustic analyzes
+ - The production of images in the working directory with spectrograms to allow users organize data and verify acoustic analyses

 The package offers functions to:
  - Explore and download Xeno ‐ Canto recordings